BAAR, SWITZERLAND On Christmas Eve 2008, in the depths of the global financial crisis, Katanga Mining accepted a lifeline it could not refuse.

 Sometime in the coming weeks, Glencore is likely to announce its Initial Public Offering.
 The firm currently operates as a privately held partnership, with staff sharing the profits according to a performance-based incentives scheme.
 Sources familiar with Glencore's plans say it may list 20 percent of the company, possibly split between the London Stock Exchange and Hong Kong.
 Such a listing could yield up to $16 billion and value the firm at as much as $60 billion.

-Fuelled by the lofty prices in many of the raw materials that Glencore buys, mines, ships and sells, the float would be among the biggest in London's history.
+Fueled by the lofty prices in many of the raw materials that Glencore buys, mines, ships and sells, the float would be among the biggest in London's history.
 It could launch the firm onto the FTSE 100 index alongside resource giants such as BHP Billiton, Rio Tinto, and Royal Dutch Shell and from there into the pension funds and investment portfolios of millions of people who know virtually nothing about the secretive giant.
 It would also represent a huge payday for investment banks -- perhaps $300 to $400 million, according to estimates by Freeman & Co., a mergers and acquisitions consultancy.

 At the same time, it would force a company that for four decades has thrived outside the limelight to reveal some of its secrets.
 Can it withstand becoming a household name?
 Does it risk losing its prized traders?
 Given Glencore's impeccable timing in deals, is an IPO a certain sign that we've reached the top of the commodities cycle?

-"Their knowledge of the flow of commodities around the world is truly frightening," says an outsider who has worked closely with senior Glencore officials and who, like most people interviewed by Reuters for this report, declined to be identified speaking about the company for fear it could jeopardise sensitive business relationships.
+"Their knowledge of the flow of commodities around the world is truly frightening," says an outsider who has worked closely with senior Glencore officials and who, like most people interviewed by Reuters for this report, declined to be identified speaking about the company for fear it could jeopardize sensitive business relationships.
 Glencore executives declined to comment on the record, though the company did issue a statement about its current disclosure policy.

 UNDER THE RADAR